“My greatest fear, someone I don’t know raising my child… What if something happens to me, who is going to take care of my child?”

 Honestly, no one wants to think about this question.
-It’s a tacit reminder that we are indeed mortal and, in some cases, we may leave this world before we are ready.
+It’s an implicit reminder that we are indeed mortal, and, in some cases, we may leave this world before we are ready.

+Who will you leave your child with if you die?
 What are our plans if this were to happen?
 Putting your assets in a trust, or last desires into a Will – helps to make sure your financial holdings are passed on to whomever you want them to go.
-However, if you don’t create a care plan, or declare a guardian for your children the courts may decide who cares for your children if you die.
+However, if you don’t create a care plan or declare a guardian for your children, the courts may decide who cares for your children if you die.

 Are you comfortable with a stranger making this decision?